rust-lang/rust/text/0000-unstable-sort.md

 **Q: Is `slice::sort` ever faster than pdqsort?**<br>
 A: Yes, there are a few cases where it is faster.
 For example, if the slice consists of several pre-sorted sequences concatenated one after another, then `slice::sort` will most probably be faster.
-But other than that, it should be generally slower than pdqsort.
+Another case is when using costly comparison functions, e.g. when sorting strings. `slice::sort` optimizes the number of comparisons very well, while pdqsort optimizes for fewer writes to memory at expense of slightly larger number of comparisons.
+But other than that, `slice::sort` should be generally slower than pdqsort.

 **Q: What about radix sort?**<br>
 A: Radix sort is usually blind to patterns in slices.
 It treats totally random